Misophonia is a complex and nuanced disorder.

 If your miso loved one struggles at meal times think about whether you could make a few minor adjustments for their sake and the sanity of the whole family.

-A more formal etiquette may not always practical for someone with misophonia.
-As situations that involve eating are typically the worst times for misophonia, giving them some leeway and making just a few subtle adjustments here can improve things.
+A more formal etiquette may not always be practical for someone with misophonia.
+Situations that involve eating are typically the worst times for misophonia, so giving them some leeway and making just a few subtle adjustments here can improve things.

 Remember, misophonia is a neurological disorder and not something that they can help.
 It’s not a phase or an act of teenage rebellion.